OpenNebula/addon-storpool/configuration_tips.md

 *virtio-scsi* is slightly slower than *virtio-blk* but is preffered because of it's support of TRIM/discard.

 This variable could be overrided by the image or VM template definition!
+Please take attention when defining the VM templates!

 (default)